Life After High School: Preparing Your Visually Impaired Child for What Comes Next

 - Continuing on to a four-year college or university to earn a bachelor’s degree

-To help your child prepare for life as an independent adult, it's important that you expect her to be one.
+To help your child prepare for life as an independent adult, it’s important that you expect your child to be one.
 Have the same expectations for your teen who is visually impaired as you have for other teens.
 Begin preparing early, regardless of what your child plans to do after graduating from high school.

-- Postsecondary education and training: Should our daughter continue her academic education or decide to get some other kind of training right after high school?
+- Postsecondary Education and Training: Should our daughter continue her academic education or decide to get some other kind of training right after high school?
 Does she have the skills needed to be successful in these programs?